Filippo mancia, ph.d.

 Ryan Morgan

-Ryan is a first-year student in the Integrated Ph.D. program and joined the Mancia lab in Summer 2023.
+Ryan is a fourth-year student in the Integrated Ph.D. program and joined the Mancia lab in Summer 2023.
 He received his B.S. in Cell and Molecular Biology from the University of South Florida where he studied the structural basis of beta-lactam antibiotic resistance in bacteria.
-He is interested in using cryo-EM to study membrane proteins and their physiological roles.
-Outside of the lab, he loves trying new restaurants around NJ/NYC.
+He is interested in using cryo-EM to study bacterial membrane enzymes and their physiological roles.
+Outside of the lab, he loves painting and trying new restaurants in NYC.

 Lab manager